 I attended Melbourne University where l obtained a Bachelor of Arts, majoring in history and criminology.
 I acquired a broad range of historical knowledge and understanding; l developed the ability to evaluate information and data and comment critically on contemporary sources and secondary material; and l learnt to present well written, clearly expressed, coherently organised reports.

-I honed my highly developed research and investigative skills working as a research assistant and coordinator of volunteers on three Australian Research Council projects: Founders & Survivors, Convicts to Diggers and Diggers to Veterans.
+I honed my highly developed research and investigative skills working as a managing research assistant and coordinator of volunteers on three Australian Research Council projects: Founders & Survivors, Convicts to Diggers and Diggers to Veterans.

 Founders and Survivors: Australian Life Courses in Historical Context 1803-1920 was the study of 25,000 convicts transported to Van Diemen’s Land.
-The research of these convicts resulted in a longitudinal study of Australian settlement, the effects of forced labour and emigration on health and survival, family formation, intergenerational morbidity and mortality, and social and geographic mobility.
+The genealogy research of these convicts resulted in a longitudinal study of Australian settlement, the effects of forced labour and emigration on health and survival, family formation, intergenerational morbidity and mortality, and social and geographic mobility.

 Convicts and Diggers: A Demography of Life Courses, Families and Generations was the study of 1,873 men born in Tasmania who enlisted for service in the First World War.
 It explored long-term demographic outcomes of these men, their families and lineages.

 Diggers to Veterans: Risk, Resilience and Recovery in the First Australian Imperial Force was a cradle to grave study of 12,032 men who served in Victorian-raised units in the First Australian Imperial Force during World War One.
 The project used service records and DVA files to analyse how servicemen coped with the stresses of war during and post service.
+The challenge and success of identifying many diggers who enlisted under false names ensures l am well credentialed to undertake your brick wall family history research.